conker84/databricks-volt/README.md

 - `client_id`: is the **AZURE SP client ID**
 - `client_secret`: is the **AZURE SP client secret**

+## Help us grow

+If you need a feature please let us know filling an issue.
+We're glad to help you.

 ## Clone Catalog/Schemas

 Volt provides an easy way, to deep/shallow clone catalog and schemas.